upstash/qstash-py/README.md

 Additional methods are available for managing topics, schedules, and messages.
 See the examples folder for more.

 ### Development

 1. Clone the repository
 2. Install [Poetry](https://python-poetry.org/docs/#installation)
 3. Install dependencies with `poetry install`
 4. Create a .env file with `cp .env.example .env` and fill in the `QSTASH_TOKEN`
 5. Run tests with `poetry run pytest` and examples with `python3 examples/<example>.py`
-6. Format with `poetry run black .`
+6. Format with `poetry run black . && poetry run isort .`